 The carrier is the company behind the trucks and their operators.
-Before a carrier even puts one truck on the road, it must agree to adhere to the Federal Motor Carrier Safety Regulations (FMCSR).
+Before a carrier even puts one truck on the road, our Albuquerque personal injury attorney says, it must agree to adhere to the Federal Motor Carrier Safety Regulations (FMCSR).
 Furthermore, interstate motor carriers (those carriers whose trucks travel across state lines) must register with the United State Department of Transportation to comply with the following:

 - Regulations of the Secretary of Transportation and Surface Transportation Board

 - Any safety regulations, duties of carriers and employees, and safety fitness requirements imposed by the Secretary, and

 - The minimum financial responsibility requirements

 Carriers that operate only within one state must comply with state regulations, which are often very similar to federal regulations.